Faculty – Materials

 Branka Ladanyi - ProfessorPh.D., Yale University970-491-5196 / firstname.lastname@example.orgStatistical mechanics, structure and dynamics of molecular fluids and solids.
 Theoretical and computational studies of surfactant self-assembly, nanoconfined and supercritical fluids, liquid interfaces, solvation dynamics, light scattering and nonlinear optical phenomena.

-Carmen Menoni - Professor in Electrical and Computer EngineeringPh.D., Colorado State University970-491-8659 / firstname.lastname@example.orgProf.
+Carmen Menoni - University Distinguished Professor in Electrical and Computer EngineeringPh.D., Colorado State University970-491-8659 / firstname.lastname@example.orgProf.
 Menoni’s research bridges from material to optical sciences.
 She is engaged in the growth and characterization of high bandgap oxide materials for the engineering of interference coatings for high power lasers.
 She is also actively involved in using bright coherent beams of light of wavelengths between 10-50 nm for optics applications such as imaging and ablation.

 James Neilson - Assistant ProfessorPh.D., University of California Santa Barbara970-491-2958 / email@example.comFunctional inorganic materials for energy and biomineralizationNew materials and methodologies involving solid-state and solution-phase reactions, particularly those involving kinetic control.
 We study structure/property relationships of materials (e.g., magnetism, electrical transport) using advanced synchrotron X-ray and time-of-flight neutron scattering and spectroscopic methods.